 - Grow a stronger, more sustainable community business or project

-- Increase your income from trading and sales
+- Start or build your income from trading and sales

 - Benefit from time to reflect and map out next steps